21 Types of Architectural Arches

 pointed trefoil arch

-There can two types of trefoil arches, one with round top and another with pointed apex called round trefoil arch and pointed trefoil arch respectively.
+There are two types of trefoil arches, one with a round top and another with a pointed apex called round trefoil arch and pointed trefoil arch respectively.
 A trefoil arch is also known as a three-foiled cusped arch.

 Cinquefoil Arch